 - The results are beautiful, just like the commercials you’ve seen.

-- Do you have a detailed plan that can guide you toward exactly what the website is supposed to do for you?
-A goal to focus upon?
+- Do you have a detailed plan on what the website is supposed to do?
+Do you know how to achieve those goals?
+Implement them?

 It’s not ALL ABOUT LOOKS:

 - Are you aware that most web builder systems offered by the web hosting companies have serious drawbacks?
 Bloated code that is not very friendly to the search engines.
 Barriers to make you think twice about moving to another web hosting company.
 And more…